Skip to content

 The Very Best Sukkah: A Stroy from Uganda by Shoshana Nambi, illustrated by Moran Yogev

-Did you know that there is a Jewish community in Abauyudaya in Uganda?
-Sukkot, a seven-day event, is Shoshi’s favorite holiday and she is excited to build her sukkah hut and win the award for the most beautiful one in the village.
-The sukkah huts are decorated with local fruits including bananas, passion fruits, mangoes, pineapples, and jackfruits.
+Did you know that there is a Jewish community in Abayudaya in Uganda?
+Sukkot, a seven-day event, is Shoshi’s favorite holiday, and she is excited to build her sukkah hut and win the award for the most beautiful one in the village.
+The sukkah huts are decorated with local fruits, including bananas, passion fruits, mangoes, pineapples, and jackfruits.
 The competition for the best sukkah is fierce!
 Everyone goes all out to decorate their sukkah with their own special touches.
 When a storm destroys her neighbor’s sukkah, all the villagers pitch in, including Shoshi.
 Their rabbi reminds them that Sukkot is all about community and helping each other.
 The winning sukkah is a reminder of this holiday! [picture book, ages 4 and up]

 The Very Best Sukkah: A Stroy from Uganda by Shoshana Nambi